-1. Validation of authenticity of antibody reactivity needs to be provided.
-2. Because atherosclerotic lesions are heterogeneous, selection criteria for tissue section analysis need to be stated.
-Recommondations are to

-- for tissue section analysis need to be stated.
-Recommendations are to determine multiple sections per lesion. - 3.
-Quantitation of immunostaining must include complete details on the mode of data capture. - Compositional data should be referred to by objective descriptors and not by inferential descriptors (eg, vulnerable or unstable). - Considering phenotypic plasticity, simultaneous use of multiple cell type-specific markers enhances the accuracy of data acquisition.
+- 1. Validation of authenticity of antibody reactivity needs to be provided. - Because atherosclerotic lesions are heterogeneous, selection criteria for tissue section analysis need to be stated.
+Recommendations are to determine multiple sections per lesion. - Quantitation of immunostaining must include complete details on the mode of data capture. - Compositional data should be referred to by objective descriptors and not by inferential descriptors (eg, vulnerable or unstable). - Considering phenotypic plasticity, simultaneous use of multiple cell type-specific markers enhances the accuracy of data acquisition.